-- Pump the brake pedal three times, and then hold it down for five seconds.
-The brake pedal should not move (depress) during the five seconds. - If equipped with a hydraulic brake reserve (back up) system, with the key off, depress the brake pedal and listen for the sound of the reserve system electric motor. - If equipped with a "HydroBoost" brake system, release the parking brake and with the engine off, depress and release the brake pedal several times to deplete all hydraulic pressure.
-Depress and hold the brake pedal with light pressure (15-25 lbs) then start the engine and run it at idle speed.
-If the HydroBoost is operating, the pedal will yield slightly to foot pressure and then hold.
+- Pump the brake pedal 3 times, and then hold it down for 5 seconds.
+The brake pedal should not move (depress) during the 5 seconds. - If equipped with a hydraulic brake reserve (back up) system, with the key off, depress the brake pedal and listen for the sound of the reserve system electric motor. - If equipped with a "Hydro-Boost" brake system, with the engine off, release the parking brake, depress and release the brake pedal several times to deplete all hydraulic pressure.
+Depress and hold the brake pedal with light pressure (15-25 pounds) and then start the engine and run it at idle speed.
+If the Hydro-Boost is operating, the pedal will yield slightly to foot pressure and then hold.
 Less pressure is required to hold the pedal at this position. - Check that the warning buzzer or light is off.